-- 10.1 The Consumer Price Index (CPI) has been described as a basket of goods and services which is notionally purchased each quarter.
-As prices change from one quarter to the next so too will the total cost (or price) of the basket.
-Of the various ways in which a CPI could be described, this description conforms closely with the procedures actually followed. - 10.2 Traditionally, the CPI can be thought of as being constructed in five major steps: - (i) subdividing the total expenditure into individual items for which price samples can be selected; - (ii) collecting price data; - (iii) estimating price movements for individual items; - (iv) calculating the current period cost of the basket; - (v) calculation of the weighted average of eight capital cities; and - (vi) calculating index numbers and points contribution. - 10.3 This chapter provides a stylised account of the steps above.
+- 10.1 The Consumer Price Index (CPI) can be thought of as a basket of goods and services which is notionally purchased each quarter.
+The total cost (or price) of the basket changes from one quarter to the next as prices change.
+Of the various ways in which a CPI could be described, this description conforms most closely with the procedures actually followed. - 10.2 The CPI can be thought of as being constructed in six major steps: - (i) subdividing the total expenditure into individual items for which price samples can be selected; - (ii) collecting price data; - (iii) estimating price movements for elementary aggregates; - (iv) calculating the current period cost of the basket; - (v) calculating the weighted average of eight capital cities; and - (vi) calculating index numbers and points contribution. - 10.3 This chapter provides a stylised account of the steps above.
 It also indicates how analytical indexes are calculated, and describes the ABS rounding practices.